 The second possible reason for swaying hips is excessive movement of the head.

-Your body needs to move through the water in the most horizontal straight line as possible.
+Your body must move through the water in the most horizontal straight line possible.
 This gives front crawl its efficiency and is what makes it the fastest swimming stroke.

-Obviously you need to move your head to take a breath but this should be a clean roll to the side while the arm is back and then back down to its central position again.
+You need to move your head to take a breath, but this should be a clean roll to the side while the arm is back and down to its central position again.

-If your head rolls excessively or moves from side to side in rhythm with your arms it will cause your body to snake through the water instead of swim in an efficient straight line.
+If your head rolls excessively or moves from side to side in rhythm with your arms, it will cause your body to snake through the water instead of swimming in an efficient straight line.